Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Results

 \autoref{fig:sfh} shows the non-parametric star formation history of the galaxies in the LEGA-C sample as a function of key galaxy parameters.
 For this plot I sorted the quantity of interest (e.g. $\sigma_\ast$) and constructed 30 bins in that quantity, each containing the same number of about 100 galaxies, in such a way that different bins have the same level of shot noise.
 I show the dependency of the SFH, parametrized as discussed by the light $L_{\rm bol}$ contributed in the spectrum by stellar populations of different ages, as a function of the following parameters: \begin{enumerate} \item \textbf{Stellar velocity dispersion:} the plots show a clear trend of SFH with $\sigma_\ast$ as expected from the trends between $\sigma_\ast$ and age.
 What is new is the striking sharpness of the boundary between a regime $\lg(\sigma_\ast/\kms)\ga2.3$ (or $\sigma_\ast\ga200$ \kms), above which the spectra are dominated by a population nearly as old as the Universe at that redshift, without evidence for subsequent star formation events, and below which suddenly galaxies have star formation at any time until the present time.
 Both the \textsc{fsps} and \textsc{galaxev} SPS models indicate that galaxies still form the bulk of their stars at old times, but this age increases with $\sigma_\ast$ by roughly a factor between 6--10 for a variation in $\sigma_\ast$ by a factor of 10.
 In the case of the \textsc{galaxev} models, the SFH indicate ongoing star formation at the lowest $\sigma_\ast$ bins, while this is less so for the \textsc{fsps} models.

+\item \textbf{Density within 1 kpc:} this panel shows the same trend as the previous one, but with different units.
+This is because $\Sigma_1^{\rm JAM}$ is closely related to $\sigma_*$ \citep[see][]{Fang2013}, especially when using JAM dynamical masses instead of stellar population masses.

-\item \textbf{Galaxy mass:} contrary to the dependency of SFH with $\sigma_\ast$, the trend is more gradual as a function of stellar mass.
-Only galaxies more massive than $\lg (M_\ast/M_\odot)\ga11.5$ are characterized by a single event of star formation at old times.
+\item \textbf{Galaxy mass:} contrary to the dependency of SFH with $\sigma_\ast$, there is no sharp transition as a function of stellar mass, but rather a gradual trend.
+Only galaxies more massive than $\lg (M_\ast/\msun)\ga11.5$ are characterized by a single event of star formation at old times.

 \item \textbf{Galaxy metallicity:} this panel shows that $[M/H]$ is as good as $\sigma_\ast$ at predicting the boundary between the region of fully quenched galaxies and those that can have multiple star formation events.
 Here it happens at $[M/H]\approx-0.2$ for the \textsc{fsps} and $[M/H]\approx0.0$ for the \textsc{galaxev}, which are systematically shifted to larger values of metallicity.